• Skip to primary navigation

 For any content issues please Contact Us.

 There is nothing more tragic than the death of an infant, particularly a death deemed wrongful, that could and should have been prevented.
-An infant wrongful death lawsuit can be brought against the responsible party if you feel your baby’s death was due to medical negligence.
+An infant wrongful death lawsuit can be brought against the responsible party if you feel medical malpractice caused your baby’s death.

 Causes of Infant Death